Piyash-ORG/All-in-One-/README.md

-UltraPlay - IPTV & Movie Player 📺
+# UltraPlay - IPTV & Movie Player 📺

 A modern, fast, and lightweight web player designed for seamless streaming.
-Watch Live TV, Movies, and Web Series directly from your browser with a premium, Netflix-style dark interface.
+Watch **Live TV**, **Movies**, and **Web Series** directly from your browser with a premium Netflix-style dark interface.

 <br>